Skip to content

 I don’t have a dog in this fight.

-That’s the whole credibility play, and it’s the truth: I make more on the cellulose, but I’d never pump it under a floor, because it’s the wrong tool for that job.
+That’s the whole credibility play, and it’s the truth: I make more on the cellulose fibre.
+But I’d never pump it under a floor.
+It’s the wrong tool for that job.
 When someone talks you out of their higher-margin product where it doesn’t belong, you can probably trust them when they say it’s the right one where it does.

 “I sell both.
 I’ve got no reason to push one over the other.
 I just put the right product in the right part of your house.”